Shunman: Life and career

 Upon finishing his apprenticeship took the art name Shunman (first spelt 春満, later 俊満).
 Other art names he used include Shōsadō (尚左堂) and Sashōdō (左尚堂), both of which use the character 左 sa, meaning "left", as he was left-handed.
 Early in his career he published as a gesaku novelist under the names Nandaka Shiran (南陀伽 紫蘭) and Kizandō (黄山堂), as a kyōka poet under the name Hitofushi Chitsue (一節 千杖), and as a haiku poet under the name (塩辛房).
 He had a heightened sense of beauty and devoted himself to the pleasure-seeking world.

 Shunman's earliest works dates to 1774: a votive plaque copied from Nahiko.
 His works include some ukiyoe prints, book illustrations, paintings, illustrated novels, and poetry.
 He was the most prolific producer of paintings in the Kitao school; more than 70 of his paintings survive.

-His best known prints come from the Tenmei (1781–1789) through the Kansei (1789–1801) eras, when Shunman tended toward boldly florid colours in his prints, and adhered to the ("red-hating") trend of avoiding reds and other flashy colours.
+His best known prints come from the Tenmei (1781–1789) through the Kansei (1789–1801) eras, when Shunman tended toward boldly florid colours in his prints, and adhered to the beni-girai ("red-hating") trend of avoiding reds and other flashy colours.
 His bijin-ga portraits of beauties were less in the stately style of his master Shigemasa than in that of the long, slender beauties of Torii Kiyonaga.
+Critics have considered Shunman's prints an improvement on this Kiyonaga model, which he reworked into a personal style with particular attention to evocative atmosphere.
+Shunman belongs to a group of refined artists, including Kitao Shigemasa and Santō Kyōden, whose pictorial talents have never been fully celebrated, since their main efforts were directed instead toward book illustration and literature.

 Shunman was a member of the poets' clubs Bakuro-ren and Rokujuen, and became head of Bakuro-ren.
 He stopped making designing commercial prints in 1790 to focus on deluxe commissioned prints, and provided poetry for the prints of Hokusai, Utamaro, and Eishi.